How to Deploy Windows App Win32 Using Intune |Language Pack

 Review + Create

-• Let’s click on CREATE button to finish the Windows app Win32 application
+• Let’s click on the CREATE button to finish the Windows app Win32 application

 • This process shall start the uploading process of the IntuneWin application package to Intune

-• Upload is in progress – How much time it will take to complete the upload?
+• Upload is in progress – How long will it take to complete the upload?
 It depends on the size of the application and the Speed of internet connectivity

 Results

-• Here are the results of the Language Pack installation
+Below are the results of the successful installation of the language pack.

 • Deploy Windows App Win32 Using Intune Status!!